blacklight/platypush/CONTRIBUTING.md

 - The code should ideally have no LINT warnings/issues.

 - Project conventions:
-  - 4 spaces to indent
+  - 4 spaces to indent.
   - RST format for classes and methods documentation
-  - Run `generate_missing_docs.sh` if you are adding new plugins/backends to automatically generate the doc templates
+  - Run `python generate_missing_docs.py` if you are adding new plugins/backends to automatically generate the doc templates.
+Make sure that you don't accidentally remove lines elements from the docs because of missing dependencies on the machine you use to generate the docs.
   - Naming conventions: plugin classes are named `<Module>Plugin` and backend classes are named `<Module>Backend`, with `<Module>` being the (camel-case) representation of the Python module of the plugin without the prefix - for example, the plugin under